What is the YOLO app?

 Talk to your kids about bullies.
 Make sure they know how to handle a disturbing or really cruel YOLO post if you’re going to allow your kid to use this or any social platform.
 Put it down and tell someone.
 Two simple steps.
 They work for porn, predators, and bullies.
 One thing that makes this anonymous sharing app different from others is that user have an opportunity to screen the questions before answering them publicly.
 That means they’ll get to read everything before everyone else, but make sure they’re ready for what they might read.

-The bottom line: Is the YOLO app safe for your kids?
+The bottom line: is YOLO safe for your kids?

 Like we stated at the beginning, no, we don’t believe YOLO is safe or wise for kids to use.
 Or, if you disagree and want to give your child some experience with a tough app, then please at least wait until after they’re 16.
 Snapchat already gives too many kids too many ways to hide suspicious behavior and YOLO multiplies that temptation times 10.